Git-Isa99/Detections-rules/READ ME.md

 Hello, I'm Isabel.
-I'm currently pursuing a degree in Humanities, but I've discovered a strong passion for computer science—especially cybersecurity.
+I'm currently pursuing a degree in Humanities, but I've discovered a strong passion for computer science especially cybersecurity.
 This repository collects my notes, exercises, and hands-on projects as I prepare for the Microsoft SC-200 certification and explore other cybersecurity resources.

 ## Contents
 SC-200 Notes → Notes and KQL queries related to Microsoft Sentinel